Vedant2402/React.js-Projects/README.md

 Fetches real-time weather data using OpenWeather API with a sleek and modern weather UI.

 ### 3. 🎵 [Music Search App](https://github.com/Vedant2402/music-search-app)
-Search for songs, get previews, and dynamic UI based on album art using the iTunes API.
+Search for songs, get previews, and a enjoy a dynamic UI with album art support using the iTunes API.

 ### 4. 🗺️ [Country Info App](https://github.com/Vedant2402/Country-Info-App)
 Displays country details like flags, population, region, and languages using the REST Countries API.